 Share the Kids In Need mission with your community to help others understand why you are conducting a supply drive.
 The Kids In Need Foundation’s mission is to ensure that every child is prepared to learn and succeed in the classroom by providing free school supplies nationally to students most in need.

-Explain the Need.
-More than 16 million kids live at or below the federal poverty index.
+Explain the Need. roughly 15 million kids live in poverty in the U.S. and more than 30 million rely on federal nutrition programs (free and reduced lunch).
 For these students, school supplies are a luxury.
 Many arrive at school without a single pencil or notebook, unable to participate in day-to-day classroom activities.
 Teachers often attempt to close the gap by purchasing supplies with their own money, but they can only do so much.

 Show the Connection.
 When asked about the impact that access to free school supplies has on the classroom environment, teachers reported the following: